There are a range of options available to assist you to manage a debt owed to the Australian Government. These include:

 Will my financial circumstances be taken into account?

 The waiver of debt provision is not used to address financial hardship.
-If you are facing financial hardship, you should contact Centrelink to discuss what Commonwealth support may be available to you.
+If you are facing financial hardship, you should contact Centrelink to discuss what government support may be available to you.

-Your personal circumstances, particularly the impact of the decision or action of the Commonwealth on you may be relevant to your request for consideration, you should outline how the action or the decision of the Commonwealth which gave rise to your debt, has affected your personal circumstances.
+Your personal circumstances, particularly the impact of the decision or action of the Australian Government on you, may be relevant to your request for consideration.
+You should outline how the action or the decision of the Australian Government which gave rise to your debt, has affected your personal circumstances.
 The Statement of Financial Details form may assist you to outline your personal circumstances and may be submitted with your request for consideration.

 Debts are rarely waived solely on the basis of financial hardship.